WHERE IT IS, PARKING AND TRANSPORT

-A. Like any other box office or ticket agency we cannot replace lost tickets unfortunately.
+A. If you have eTickets we can resend them to you (but check your spam folders first).
+Like any other box office or ticket agency we cannot replace lost paper tickets.

 Q. Is it possible to get a refund on my ticket?